William Diamond: Secretary of State

-Maine Senate 2004-2012, 2014-
+Maine Senate

 Diamond again ran for the Senate District 12 seat in 2004.
-He ran unopposed in the Democratic primary and defeated Republican Joseph Bruno 55%-45% in the general election.
+He ran unopposed in the Democratic primary and defeated Republican Joseph Bruno 55%–45% in the general election.
 He was re-elected in 2006, 2008, and 2010 before reaching his term limit.

-In 2014, Diamond again sought the Senate District 26 seat, ran unopposed in the Democratic primary and defeated Republican Kaile Warren 63%-37% in the general election.
-He was re-elected in 2016, 2018 and 2020.
+In 2014, Diamond again sought the Senate District 26 seat, ran unopposed in the Democratic primary and defeated Republican Kaile Warren 63%–37% in the general election.
+He was re-elected in 2016, 2018, and 2020.

-Personal life
+Personal life and death

-Diamond and his wife, Jane Diamond, live in Windham.
-They have two adult daughters and eight grandchildren.
+Diamond and his wife, Jane Diamond, lived in Windham.
+They had two daughters and eight grandchildren.
 In 2012, Diamond published The Evil and the Innocent, a compilation of true crime stories about perpetrators and victims of child sexual abuse.

-Diamond has been the co-founder and president of Windham Neighbors Helping Neighbors since 2007 and serves on the board of directors for the Maine State Society for the Protection of Animals and for Hospice of Southern Maine.
+Diamond was the co-founder and president of Windham Neighbors Helping Neighbors since 2007 and served on the board of directors for the Maine State Society for the Protection of Animals and for Hospice of Southern Maine.
+In 2023, he founded a child advocacy organization called Walk a Mile in Their Shoes, which has drawn attention to child abuse deaths and advocated for reforms.

+Diamond died on August 31, 2025, at the age of 80.